 San Francisco Railway Museum, Transport museum near Ferry Building, San Francisco, United States.

-The San Francisco Railway Museum is a transport museum near the Ferry Building that displays vintage streetcars, railway objects, and information about the F Market and Wharves line and cable car operations.
-The collections allow visitors to see vehicles and exhibits from different periods of the city's transit history.
+The San Francisco Railway Museum is a transport museum on Steuart Street, near the Ferry Building, displaying historic streetcars, rails, and objects from the city's transit past.
+It focuses on the F Market and Wharves line and the cable car operations that once ran through the city.

-The museum was founded in 2006 by the Market Street Railway and preserves artifacts from the Market Street Railway Company and the San Francisco Municipal Railway.
-Its collections document decades of streetcar and railway operations that once formed the backbone of the city's transit system.
+The museum was founded in 2006 by the Market Street Railway and holds artifacts from the Market Street Railway Company and the San Francisco Municipal Railway.
+Both operators shaped the city's public transit for decades before much of the network was reduced or replaced.

 The museum tells the story of San Francisco's relationship with its historic transit systems, particularly the streetcars that shaped the city's daily life.
 The displayed vehicles and objects show how people once moved around the city and how central these systems were to the community.